-Domestic Abuse can be physical, sexual, psychological or financial, violence or intimidation.
+Domestic abuse can be physical, sexual, psychological or financial, violence, intimidation or coercive control.
 It takes place within intimate, family or family-like relationships and forms a pattern of coercive and controlling behaviour.
-Not all domestic abuse is physically violent but can include a range of abuses including forced marriage and so-called ‘honour crimes’.
+Not all domestic abuse is physically violent but can include a range of abuses including forced marriage and honour based abuse.

-Domestic violence is most commonly experienced by women and most commonly perpetrated by men.
+Domestic abuse is most commonly experienced by women and most commonly perpetrated by men.
 However men can also experience domestic abuse.
 Domestic abuse takes place across race, ethnic and religious groups, class and disability.
 It can also take place in lesbian, gay, bi-sexual and transgender relationships.
 Domestic abuse is not restricted to ‘partners’; it can involve other ‘family’ members, including children.

 The Home Office ‘official’ definition domestic abuse is: